 Memorable Manitobans: Kenneth McKenzie [Mackenzie] (1822-1911)

-He was Liberal MLA from Portage from 1874 to 1878, and in 1886 elected MLA from Lakeside, replacing I. Mawhinney.
-In 1892, during a discussion on prohibition, he asserted that the legislature “would never have the right sentiment of the country until the fair sex had the franchise.”
+He was elected to the provincial legislature in December 1874 and December 1878, and in 1886 was elected MLA from Lakeside, replacing Isaiah Mawhinney, being re-elected in 1888.
+During a discussion on prohibition in 1892, he asserted that the legislature “would never have the right sentiment of the country until the fair sex had the franchise.”
+He was a candidate in an 1897 federal by-election but was defeated by John Gunion Rutherford.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.